freaklabs/chibiArduino/README.rst

 CHB_RX_POLLING_MODE
 -------------------

 This is an interesting parameter.
-When data arrives into the radio, the radio will inform the micro- controller via an interrupt.
+When data arrives into the radio, the radio will inform the microcontroller via an interrupt.
 There are two ways to handle this.
-One is to move the data immedi- ately via an interrupt service routine and the other is to flag the interrupt and move it at the next available time the MCU is free.
+One is to move the data immediately via an interrupt service routine and the other is to flag the interrupt and move it at the next available time the MCU is free.
 Both of these methods are supported in this stack because there is a bit of debate within the Arduino community about what can be done inside an interrupt service routine.
 In some cases, like in a very busy system with many strict timing requirements, taking the time to move data inside an interrupt service routine might not be possible without violating the timing of some other driver.
 In other cases, the communication data is high priority and so it needs to be moved as quickly as possible before more data is received.
-Because of the wide appli- cation scenarios that the Arduino could be put in, both methods were implemented.
+Because of the wide application scenarios that the Arduino could be put in, both methods were implemented.
 The default is that the communications data is high priority and will be moved inside the interrupt service routine however this can be turned off by changing this parameter from 0 to 1.

 In the interrupt based receiving mode, you get the data out of the radio as quickly as possible and store it into the microcontroller’s memory where it can be retrieved later by the application.
 The reason you’d want to do this is if the data isn’t moved off the radio before the next frame arrives, the next frame will overwrite the previous frame and you’ll lose that data.
-If you set this parameter to 0 (default), the data will be moved inside the interrupt service routine which means that mov- ing the data takes priority over all other tasks.
+If you set this parameter to 0 (default), the data will be moved inside the interrupt service routine which means that moving the data takes priority over all other tasks.

 In the polling based receiving mode, once the radio issues an interrupt signaling data arrival, you flag the interrupt and service it at the next available opportunity.
 This means that moving the data occurs outside of the interrupt service routine and is not considered a high priority.
 When the chibiDataRcvd() function is called, it will poll the receive interrupt flag and if it happens to be set, it will access the radio and remove any data inside of it into memory.
 Setting this parameter to 1 enables this mode.
 The downside is that if another wireless data frame comes in before the MCU has a chance to retrieve the data from the radio, then the original data will be lost.
 Incidentally, if the Arduino Ethernet shield is used, then the CHB_RX_POLLING_MODE will need to be set to 1 due to a problem it has with other devices accessing the SPI bus from an interrupt.
 This can also be worked around with a code modification to the ethernet library.